 The University of Colorado is committed to providing a safe and productive learning, living and working community.
 To assist in achieving this goal, we conduct background investigations for all prospective applicants being considered for employment.
 Background investigations include a criminal history record check, and when appropriate, a financial and/or motor vehicle history check.

-- An Associate's degree from an accredited college or university in Emergency Management, Business Administration, Management, Public Administration, Communications, Engineering, or a related field
+- An Associate's degree or equivalent coursework from an accredited college or university in Emergency Management, Business Administration, Management, Public Administration, Communications, Engineering, or a related field

 - Experience in workplace safety compliance related practices, policy development, and implementation of best practices

 - Experience delivering trainings to various audiences, and the ability to teach technical processes to non-technical persons

 - Experience working on the campus of a higher education institution, and with a campus-based population

 - Skill in performing safety inspections to ensure compliance with standards similar to OSHA, NIOSH, EPA, CDPHE, and NFPA

 - Completion of workplace safety compliance related course work or certification, similar to OHSA General Industry Course, Safety Management Course, Associate Safety Professional, Certified Safety Professional, Certified Occupational Safety Specialist, or other nationally recognized certification(s)

 - Familiarity with emergency response and Incident Command System

 - Completion of NIMS/ICS 100, 200, 300, 400, 700, and 800

 Special Instructions to Applicants:• Applications submitted by February 14, 2018 will receive full consideration. • Applications submitted through email or surface mail will not be considered.
 Please apply at www.cu.edu/cu-careers. • Upon request, please be prepared to provide five professional references (at least two previous/current supervisors), including their email contact information. • Official Transcripts will be required upon hire. • There will not be any relocation assistance provided.